 - Passwords are strong and hard to guess

 - Devices plugged into the network are safe and up-to-date as well

-Keep your Website Clean
+Keep Your Website Clean

 Leave no room for hackers to attack your website by keeping its all elements clean.
-Things like applications, plugins, CMS, and add-ons should be updated and malware free.
+Things like applications, plugins, CMS, and add-ons should be updated and malware-free.
 You should also remove all unnecessary files, plugins, and add-ons from your website to keep it lightweight, clean and safe as well.

 Back your Data Up

 Keeping a regular backup of your data is the best possible way to get all your data back even when your website is hacked or attacked by cybercriminals.
 You can easily get your website live back on the internet by restoring the last backup prior to the hack or an unforeseen happening.
-It is better to host your website on a server that regularly backs up your website data and also provides you copies of your site locally as an extra protection.
+It is better to host your website on a server that regularly backs up your website data and also provides you copies of your site locally as extra protection.
 Try these backup plugins to make sure the security of your data.

 Disable Features you Don’t Use

 Disable all features of your website that are useless for you or you are not currently using.
-For instance, if you are not using user registration or comments on your blog posts or web pages, you should disable them in order to keep your side secure.
+For instance, if you are not using user registration or comments on your blog posts or web pages, you should disable them in order to keep your site secure.